 Nightmares in adults can be caused by certain sleep disorders.
 These include sleep apnea and restless legs syndrome.
 If no other cause can be determined, chronic nightmares may be a distinct sleep disorder.
 People who have relatives with nightmare disorder may be more likely to have the condition themselves.

 What Are the Health Effects of Nightmares in Adults?

 Nightmares become much more than bad dreams when they have a significant effect on your health and well-being.
 Among people who experience nightmares, those who are anxious or depressed are more likely to be distressed about the experience and suffer even more psychological ill effects.
-Though the relationship is not understood, nightmares have been associated with suicide.
+Although the relationship is not understood, nightmares have been associated with suicide.
 Because nightmares may have a significant impact on your quality of life, it's important to consult a medical professional if you experience them regularly.

 Treatments for Nightmares in Adults